 Not only does one’s attachment style have implications for social and personal relationships in adulthood, but it has also been linked to academic performance, emotional intelligence, and overall mental health throughout life.

-Overall, attachment theory helps us understand why specific interpersonal patterns emerge in our lives due to our early childhood experiences with emotional intimacy with primary caregivers and how to look into them to understand better the process of meeting one’s own emotional needs and having healthier relationships.
+Overall, attachment theory helps us understand why specific interpersonal patterns emerge in our lives due to our early childhood experiences and emotional intimacy with primary caregivers.
+It’s essential to get the help of a mental health professional who can help us learn how to look into them to understand better the process of meeting our own emotional needs and having healthier relationships.

 The Different Attachment Styles